jonathan-yeung/adventure_playlist/README.md

 **This approach aims to find relevant but novel sounding tracks for users, and it uses only audio features and tags so that artists in the long-tail market could also be benefitted.**

-The playlist is called an "Adventure" playlist", and it contains a **customizable function for users to control the weighting of novelty** (against relevance) in the playlist when they want to adventure through the music in the database.
+The playlist is called an "Adventure" playlist, and it contains a **customizable function for users to control the weighting of novelty** (against relevance) in the playlist when they want to adventure through the music in the database.
 The customization could be displayed as a slidebar in an actual app, and the users could control the playlist using the slidebar and see the playlist updating real-time.

 ## Project Organization